GiuliaPolverini/Esame/README.md

 ### Structure of the project
 These are the steps in order to start the program and get the animation:

-1) The user has to choose the configurations he/she prefers, using the syntax of [config](https://github.com/GiuliaPolverini/Esame/blob/master/config.json); in particular, the user has to specify the two angles and the two angular momenta for both the systems ...
+1) First the user has to choose the configurations he/she prefers, using the syntax of [config](https://github.com/GiuliaPolverini/Esame/blob/master/config.json); in particular, the user has to specify the two angles and the two angular momenta for both the systems ...
-2) ...
+2) Then to make the simulation run the user has to FILE DOUBLEPEND
-3) ...
+3) At the end ...

 This is how I divided my project into blocks: